-Olana was the 19th century home, studio and designed landscape of Hudson River School artist Frederic Edwin Church (1826-1900) and his family.
+Olana is the home, studio and designed landscape of Hudson River School artist Frederic Edwin Church (1826-1900) and his family.
 The 250 acre historic estate features a Persian-inspired mansion filled with original sketches, studies and paintings by Church.

 A diverse decorative arts collection includes objects from around the world.
-Five miles of carriage drives traverse a property developed in much the way Church created his canvasses, with strategically revealed vistas of one of the most striking views in the Hudson Valley.
-All hours and fees are subject to change.
+Five miles of carriage drives traverse a property developed in much the way Church created his canvasses, with planned vistas of the Hudson River Valley.

 Visitors to Olana enjoy guided house tours, view changing exhibits in the Evelyn & Maurice Sharp Gallery, hike, walk in the picturesque landscape, picnic, paint, photograph and take part in programs and special events for all ages.
 A self-guided walking tour of the landscape leads visitors to the Church’s first home on the property, the family’s farm and orchards, a lake created from swampland, the site of Church’s first studio at Olana and several planned views.

 In the heart of the Hudson Valley there is no shortage of things to see and do.
 There are many historic homes, parks, lakes, festivals, outdoor sports and cultural attractions to take in.
 Shopping and art are big in Hudson.
 There are over 75 antique dealers, not to mention a variety of restaurants and charming retail shops.
 Artisan jewelry, handmade soaps and sweet confections may lure you from the manor.
 Theater, music and the art galleries along Warren Street continue the spirit of creative living that personifies Hudson.